 ‘The arts should be social, not elitist.
 They should be part of our everyday life.
 They should be in our communities, not only on elevated platforms or behind red velvet ropes.’
 Kate Tempest, Brighton Festival Guest Director

-Brighton People’s Theatre has gone into partnership with the Brighton Festival in order to co-programme two weekends of activity in the city during the 2017 May Festival.
+Brighton People’s Theatre went into partnership with the Brighton Festival in order to co-programme two weekends of activity in the city during the 2017 May Festival.

-The weekends, called Your Place, are happening on the 13th and 14th May in Hangleton and the 20th and 21st May in Whitehawk.
-Your Place is piloting a new partnership between the Festival and Brighton People’s Theatre to put the arts in the heart of local communities.
-We will be evaluating and learning from this pilot year with a view to doing things bigger and better next year.
+The weekends, called Your Place, took place in Hangleton and in East Brighton.
+Your Place piloted a new partnership between the Festival and Brighton People’s Theatre to celebrate art in the heart of communities.